Healthy Homes Assessment Ōtāne

 building insulation inspection

-A warm dry house is a healthy house
+A dry and warm house is a healthy house

 Insulation Ōtāne

-Insulation needs to be in compliance with the R-values for your area
+Insulation requirements to be in compliance with the R-values that are appropriate for your region.

-• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

 Ōtāne Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage quality.
+Learn more about The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection